zonafets/NTE/README.md

 <div class="order" data-order-state="canceled">  A canceled order. </div>
 ```

-The **CSS** keeps the HTML **clean and clear**.

-**But when it grow and become dynamic,** we loose the concepts in the crossing of attributes.
+**But when it grow and/or become dynamic,** we loose the concepts in the crossing of attributes.

+In one my experience, I noticed that "addEventLister" was a more flexible choice than use "body.onFocus" that work differently from Chrome desktop to Chome mobile.

+**Looks like layout and behaviour have to stay separated.**

-KnockoutJS, AngularJS, Vue, React infuse the html with attributes.
+Instead KnockoutJS, AngularJS, Vue, React infuse the html with more attributes.

 **Googling** with **"@framework simple todolist"** I found this: